Braun-Alex/socket-performance/README.md

 Press Ctrl+C in the server terminal to terminate the server gracefully. 🛑

-## 📝 Report: performance analysis
+## 📝 Performance analysis

 Below is a comparison of different socket configurations across various workloads.
-Each mode was tested under similar conditions, and the results are presented in terms of connection time, data transfer rates, and overall throughput.
-Each packet contains 1024 bytes.
+Each mode was tested under similar conditions, and the results are presented in terms of connection time, data transfer rates, and overall throughput. **Each packet contains 1024 bytes**.

 ### 1. Workload: 1'000 packets